 R.L.
 Stevenson’s works are scholarly and lucid.
 Some of his works are based on real-time experiences of his life, which were a combination of illness, depression, success and failure, and his love for traveling the world and writing.
 His most prolific writing career starts with his return to Europe with his stepson Lloyd Osbourne.

 Treasure Island is arguably one of the most famous adventurous stories published in 1883.
 It is arguably Stevenson’s most famous work.
-The story revolves around Jim, a young boy who goes on a trip to bring back a dead pirate’s treasure after he accidentally finds a treasure map.
+The story revolves around the character of Jim, a young boy who goes on a trip to bring back a dead pirate’s treasure after he accidentally finds a treasure map.
 He faces a shipwreck, a pirate mutiny, and sword fights on his way to restore the treasure.
 The novel vividly portrays 17th & 18th century England.
 As a Bildungsroman, it also focuses on the psychological and moral growth of Jim.

 The Strange Case of Dr Jekyll and Mr Hyde